10 Types of Membrane Waterproofing: Properties, Applications, Pros, and Cons

 7. PVC Waterproofing Membrane

-PVC waterproofing membrane is a sheet water impervious layer made of Polyvinyl Chloride.
+PVC waterproofing is a sheet membrane waterproofing.
+PVC waterproofing is a water-impermeable layer made of Polyvinyl Chloride.
 PVC waterproofing membranes are 3 types: homogeneous PVC, PVC with a reinforcement layer, and PVC with a fleece backing.

 PVC waterproofing membranes are easy to install by using a heat gun for seaming and detail work.
 These membranes are easy to maintain and require fewer repairs.
 PVC waterproofing membranes can occur through punctures, cuts, or excessive wear and tear.
 The cost of PVC waterproofing can range from $5 to $10 per square foot, including materials and labor.